sag7221/Brazilian_EComm_Predictions/README.md

 With dirty data you will find yourself creating problems.
 More problems equals wasted resources and businesses want to make money not hemorrhage money.
 With that being said, the process was first started by looking for four commom types of dirty data (Duplicates, errors, unnecessary information, or missing information).

 **The Filth**
 - Right off that bat, Mandy was able to identify the filth in our data.
 The Geolocation data had some inconsistencies in the spelling of cities and states.
 For example Through the data you would find the input for "city" in four different variations: SP, sp, sao paulo, or Sao Paulo.
-This created an issues with the data in three different ways - one, we're now prone to errors, two, we have unnecessary information as well, which in turn means our table size is much bigger than it needs to be (Table size bigger than it needs to be.. is our number three).
+This created an issues with the data in three different ways - one, we're now prone to errors, two, we have unnecessary information as well, which in turn means our table size is much bigger than it needs to be (Table size bigger than it needs to be is our number three).
 This process was on a rinse and repeat cycle for the rest of the csv files.